-Om Puri, who died on the 6th of January, was one of the veteran faces of Indian art cinema and theatre.
+Om Puri was one of the veteran faces of Indian art cinema and theatre.
 He was one of the early actors, who with the likes of Naseeruddin Shah and Shabana Azmi, had made Indian cinema a contender for international recognition.
 Shah often remembers how, from a scrawny, pockmarked adolescent underdog with hungry eyes and an iron will, living in a corridor with a stove, a saucepan and a few books, he transformed into a significant, somewhat paunchy and a very prosperous player in the international acting scene.
 This journey was not the only journey he made.

 While his acting career shot up and reached its own pinnacle, the struggle for stability in his romantic relationships never seemed to reach its plateau.
 Its rocky pace continued, irrespective of whom Puri was with.

 Romance was fine while Om Puri and Seema Kapoor were dating for almost a decade.
 But after marriage, it only took eight months for Nandita Puri to walk into Om Puri’s hotel room during a shoot and later Seema found Nandita’s undergarments in Om’s cupboard.
 The biggest blow came when his biography, written by his then wife, Nandita, came out.
 It not only carried Om Puri’s story from rags to riches but revealed intimate scenes from his adolescence – his affair with their household maid and his sexual encounters with a woman called Laxmi.
 This led to a huge fallout between Puri and his wife, as Puri considered this as a transgression into his private life.
 Later Nandita filed an allegation of domestic violence against Om, and shortly after that they divorced.